pygame/pygame/docs/reST/tut/newbieguide.rst

  * Append the sprite's new location to my dirty_rects list.
  * Call ``display.update(dirty_rects)``

 The difference in speed is astonishing.
-Consider that Solarwolf_ has dozens of constantly moving sprites updating smoothly, and still has enough time left over to display a parallax starfield in the background, and update that too.
+Consider that SolarWolf_ has dozens of constantly moving sprites updating smoothly, and still has enough time left over to display a parallax starfield in the background, and update that too.